-Mike Garson and Friends Celebrate Bowie
+Mike Garson and Friends Celebrate Bowie’s Timeless Style

-Three-Hour Performance Paid Tribute to David Bowie’s Cinematic and Timeless Style
+David Bowie’s Cinematic and Timeless Style

+David Bowie lives on in the hearts and memories of his fans and friends.
 You didn’t need to travel to be a part of the masterpiece concert celebration that honored music legend, David Bowie.
 Mike Garson, Bowie’s longest-standing band member, and pianist hosted “A Bowie Celebration: Just For One Day!”
 He also co-produced the event with Stacey Sher, Kerry Brown, and Rolling Live Studios.

 The three-hour production dazzled a worldwide audience on Jan.
 9, 2021, with a cinematic tribute to the esteemed entertainer who died on Jan.
 10, 2016, two days after the release of his twenty-fifth studio solo album, “Blackstar.”
 Promoters announced Just For One Day! raised more than $40,000 for “Save the Children, an organization that was also the past recipient of Bowie’s fundraising efforts.

 Bowie was known for his visual presentation, as well as his significant impact on popular music.
 His record sales during his lifetime are estimated at over 100 million records worldwide with chart-topping hits like “Rebel Rebel,” “Changes,” and “Let’s Dance.”

 Despite the pandemic, Bowie fans were safely united as they watched the virtual three-hour live stream evening performance “at a time when virtually everyone around the world has been apart,” Garson said in an email interview.

 “I was supposed to be on tour right now,” Garson added.
 “Obviously, due to COVID, that wasn’t going to happen this year.
 But the music needed to be played.
 The next best idea was an online streaming concert.“Mike Garson